Home - Book Preview

 Bryan Cosgrove didn’t learn his lessons too well.

-Jeff shook his head at the sight of Cosgrove and a few of his buddies cornering two freshmen girls later the same day.
-Jeff pushed past the henchmen forming the outer ring of containment and stepped up to Cosgrove; he was alone but he felt that he could handle this group.
+Later that same day, Jeff shook his head when he saw Cosgrove and a few of his buddies cornering two freshmen girls.
+Jeff pushed past the henchmen who formed the outer ring of containment and stepped up to Cosgrove.
+He was alone, but he felt that he could handle this group.
 He shoved Bryan, causing him to turn.

-“Did you think I’d forgotten about that nonsense back in the cafeteria?”
+“Did you think I’d forgotten about that nonsense in the cafeteria?”
 Jeff asked in a quiet voice.
 “I don’t like bullies.
-Actually, I despise them.”
+In fact, I DESPISE them.”

 “Whatever, pal,” he scoffed, trying to look tough for his accomplices.
 “Come on!” he ordered the others as he walked away from Jeff.

-Jeff wasn’t sure where his new backbone came from but he figured it developed when he decided to take charge of his life.
+Jeff wasn’t sure where his new backbone came from, but he figured it had developed when he decided to take charge of his life.
 He watched Cosgrove and his buddies leave while he shook his head once more.

 “Ladies, do you need an escort to class?” he asked, turning back to the two freshmen.